Lesbian Gay Bisexual Transgender Intersex Queer or Questioning Intersex Asexual or Allied - LGBTQIA People and Community

 You may identify as Asexual and have no sexual feelings or desires.
 Or you may be Pansexual identifying with the fluidity of gender, or maybe you identify with a queergender on the gender spectrum.

-Whatever your preference, however you identify, whatever the difficulties and challenges you would like to discuss you are welcome. /Erich
+However you identify, whatever your preference of being addressed and whatever the difficulties and challenges you would like to discuss - you are welcome. /Erich

 Who's in a name?

 As the identity of a community evolves so do the needs of the individuals within the community become clearer.

 Recently, in a valiant attempt to make all the individuals in the LGBTQIA community feel included (and valid, referenced, belonging, named and represented), the group identity and its abbreviation has changed and morphed into several versions.